Zilliqa/scilla-rtl/README.md

 The `testsuite_dir` argument following `--` is a [custom argument](https://www.boost.org/doc/libs/1_70_0/libs/test/doc/html/boost_test/runtime_config/custom_command_line_arguments.html)
 that tells the testsuite where to find the tests and their inputs.
+The custom flag `--update-result` can be provided to update test results instead of comparing.

 For convenience a `CMake` target `runtests` has been provided to run the testsuite.
 This can be executed as `make runtests` in the build directory.